How to Line a Box with Fabric

 Press your padded base into the glue and hold for a few minutes.
 You can place some weights on it while it dries if necessary.

+Cut a piece of ribbon or braid to fit around the top of your box.
 If you don't have enough bulldog clips to go all the way around your box, mark as much as you can clip at one go.
 Add glue and press firmly around the box to cover the cut edge of the fabric.
 Clip until it is held firmly in place and repeat around the box.

 Let everything dry thoroughly for a couple of days.